Ultralight Dark Matter Constraints from NanoHertz Gravitational Waves: Discussion and Conclusion

-We developed two models of the dynamical friction - the ``realistic'' scenario accounts for SMBH binary pinching the soliton profile, whereas the ``simple'' one does not.
+We developed two models of the dynamical friction - the ``realistic'' scenario accounts for the SMBH binary pinching the soliton profile, whereas the ``simple'' one does not.
 The best-fit spectra for both models match the data with a similar level of quality.
 In both cases, scaling relations in the model mean that drag drops as a small, fractional power of the ULDM fraction.
 As a result, we cannot put a clear lower bound on the ULDM fraction.
 That said, the model relies on a number of hypotheses, and the soliton mass is set via the ``standard'' core-halo relation.
 Critically, this relation is an almost entirely unexplored relationship in models with a central SMBH, baryons and a mixture of ULDM and CDM.
 Each of these questions is an important avenue for future investigation.
 We have also assumed that there is a single ULDM component, which need not be the case, given that the arguments used to produce light scalar fields will typically be consistent with a spectrum with several such species \cite{Gosenca:2023yjc}.
+We have also ignored the soliton coalescence timescale in fractional ULDM models \cite{Bar:2021kti}.
+In our case the halos are the products of mergers and $f$ itself is not directly equivalent to the ULDM fraction but this does suggest that there will be a lower bound on $f$ if additional drag is invoked to account for the PTA spectrum.

 Constraints on the stochastic background are expected to improve substantially as higher-quality PTA data becomes available in the next few years.
-If the data continues to suggest an absence of power at low frequencies (relative to the na\"\i ve Hellings-Downs curve), it is likely that PTA observations will put tight constraints on the mass of any ULDM particle.
-Conversely, if this feature is not present in future datasets, PTA observations will put stringent constraints on the overall ULDM parameter space.
+If the data continues to suggest an absence of power at low frequencies (relative to the simple gravitational-wave–only SMBH background prediction) PTA observations will identify a preferred region of the ULDM parameter space.
+Conversely, if this feature is not present in future datasets PTA observations will put stringent constraints on any possible ULDM contribution to the universe.

+In the relativistic regime, the possibility of the binary-ULDM system forming a so-called ``gravitational atom'' for certain ULDM mass parameters has been considered \cite{Baumann:2021fkf}, wherein excitation of the bound ULDM states produces an additional friction effect that may further impact the gravitational wave signal \cite{Guo:2025pea}.
+This additional effect may change our parameter constraints if added and is an interesting avenue for future work.
+Conversely, Ref.~\cite{NANOGrav:2024nmo} considers the contribution of three-body scattering and eccentric orbits to the decay of SMBH binaries in the pulsar timing band and it will be critical to check that all environment effects associated with conventional components of the universe are fully accounted for.

 As noted above, the detailed drag models we use rely on several hypotheses.
 However, both the simple and ``realistic'' models remove power from the stochastic background at low frequencies, giving confidence in our conclusion that PTA data is sensitive to the presence of ULDM in galaxies is robust.
 However, specific constraints will require a more detailed understanding of ULDM-SMBH interactions in recently merged galaxies.